 To wipe away the tears

 November 21 2019 marked the 125 year of Max Miller’s birth and the 20th year of the founding of the Max Miller Appreciation Society.
-These events were celebrated with a special anniversary dinner and cabaret in November in the Paganini Room of the Old Ship Hotel, Brighton.
-In cabaret Brandyn Shaw & His ‘Radio’ Rhythm Makers.
-Special guests included Roy Hudd OBE President; John Fisher Patron of the Society, Adam Borzone Chairman of the British Music Hall Society and the Deputy Mayor of Brighton & Hove Cllr.
+These events were celebrated with a special anniversary dinner and cabaret at the Paganini Room in the Old Ship Hotel, Brighton.
+Special guests were Roy Hudd and his wife Debbie Flitcroft, Adam Borzone chairman of the British Music Hall Society, John Fisher then Patron and the deputy mayor of the City Cllr.
 Dee Simpson.

 The Annual Cheeky Chappie ChariTea Party was held at the Pavilion Cafe in the Pavilion Grounds on Sunday, 18 August 2019.
 Its special guest was Cllr.
 Alexander Phillips, Mayor of the City of Brighton & Hove.
 The sum of £1,639 was raised for the Sussex Heart Charity.
 To date over £25,000 was donated to various charities through these annual events.